-If you are considering studying abroad at one of the best Belgian universities, such as KU Leuven or UC Louvain, or if you have already received an acceptance letter from one of these schools, the cost of paying for college and living in Belgium will probably be a major factor to consider.
-As a European country with over 97% of its population living in urban areas, Belgium might initially seem like a pricey destination.
-However, to help you assess this, the article will present a full overview of the academic and living expenditures, including tuition fees, housing options, transportation costs, and other related factors, to help you make the most of every Euro you spend in Belgium!
+If you are considering studying abroad at one of the best Belgian universities, such as KU Leuven or UCLouvain, or if you have already received an acceptance letter from one of these schools, the cost of paying for college and living in Belgium will probably be a major factor to consider.
+As a European country with about 98% of its population living in urban areas, Belgium might initially seem like a pricey destination.
+However, to help you assess this, this article presents an overview of academic and living expenses, including tuition fees, housing options, transportation costs, and other related factors, to help you make the most of every euro you spend in Belgium.

 Costs of Studying in Belgium